BushraShaikh4704/Bushra-Portfolio/README.md

 - Implemented app-to-device communication using IoT concepts.
 - Gained hands-on experience with Electronics, System architecture, Automation systems

-Check out my projects in the repository folders for more details.
+Check out my projects in the repository folders for more details!.

 ## 🤝 Connect With Me